 Paid leave shall run concurrently with FMLA leave, as available.
+Employees may use accrued sick, annual/personal, and compensatory time leave.
 Employees should check with Human Resources to determine what types of leave will run concurrently with their FMLA leave.
 The type of leave taken shall be in compliance with the provisions of the applicable leave addressed in this policy.
 Otherwise, FMLA leave is unpaid.
 Time will be charged concurrently against paid leave and FMLA for a period of up to 12 weeks, or up to 26 weeks for certain covered service member conditions.